-Consider entering students in digital external assessments With the implementation of the NCEA Change Programme at Level one in 2024, external assessment will have a digital first approach.
+Preparation for delivery of the NCEA Change Programme With the implementation of the NCEA Change Programme at Level one in 2024, external assessment will have a digital first approach.
 By engaging in digital examinations, the school will be able to create processes that support future assessment opportunities for students.
-A small number of students have participated in digital external examinations with success, and this provides some confidence in the school's systems to manage these assessments.
+A number of students have participated in digital external examinations with success, and this provides some confidence in the school's systems to manage these assessments.